Fanpeng-L/FullStack-Learning-Notes/front-end/JavaScript.md

       product.fun();
     </script>
 ```
+## Objects are references
+even we create the object with `const`, we can still change the value inside of the object. when comparing 2 objects, we are comparing the references not the values inside.

 # 7. JSON built-in object (javascript object notation)
 JSON only uses `“”` and it does not support functions. we use JSON when sending data between computers and store data.